Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Introduction

-\paragraph{Contributions} We present a series of evaluations of the vector spaces induced by three families of language models and three computer vision models for a total of 12 language models and 14 computer vision models.
-We show that within each family, the larger the language models, the more their vector spaces become structurally similar to those of computer vision models.
-This enables easy retrieval of language representations of images (referential semantics).
-Retrieval precision depends on dispersion (visual and language) and polysemy, but consistently improves with language model size.
-We discuss the implications of the finding that language and computer vision models converge on similar geometries.
+\paragraph{Contributions.} We present a series of evaluations of the vector spaces induced by three families of VMs and four families of LMs, i.e., a total of fourteen VMs and fourteen LMs.
+We show that within each family, the larger the LMs, the more their vector spaces become structurally similar to those of computer vision models.
+This enables retrieval of language representations of images (referential semantics) with minimal supervision.
+Retrieval precision depends on dispersion of image and language, polysemy, and frequency, but consistently improves with language model size.
+We discuss the implications of the finding that language and computer vision models learn representations with similar geometries.